HellYard/Cell/language/documentation/Modifiers/Array/Join.md

 Join Modifier
 ==================
-The Join Modifier transforms an array variable into a string concatenated by a string.
+The Join Modifier transforms an array value into a string concatenated by a string.

 Arguments
 --------------